pjbiggs/Massey203311/Week9/Week9.md

 > **!!
 WARNING &#x26A0; !!
 > Any sorting you are going to do shortly on the sheets needs to be across the columns A to I, otherwise things will go badly awry, and you will make incorrect inferences.
 If that happens, download the file again, and start sorting again.**

 The data are sorted by the descending average value (column G).
-If we sort on the coefficient of variation (COV; column H), we are looking at the most equal counts.
+If we sort on the coefficient of variation (COV; column H), we are looking at the most equal counts across the 6 data columns.

 >**Question 8:**
 >